Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Model for incomplete matrix-variate responses

-When $\mathbf{Y}_{t}$ is partially observed, the missing pattern may not correspond to contiguous blocks within the matrix.
-It is therefore convenient to work with the vectorized form $\uvec{\mathbf{Y}}_{t}=\vect(\mathbf{Y}_{t})$, which allows us to separate observed and missing components using a permutation.
+When $\mathbf{Y}_{t}$ is partially observed, missing entries may be arbitrarily located within the matrix.
+It is convenient to work with the vectorized form $\uvec{\mathbf{Y}}_{t}=\vect(\mathbf{Y}_{t})$, which allows us to separate observed and missing components using a permutation.
 For illustration, consider $N=4$ and $q=2$:

 Let $\mathbf{P}_{t}$ be the $Nq\times Nq$ permutation matrix that rearranges $\uvec{\mathbf{Y}}_{t}$ so that observed elements come first: